 - The season: light and open tents are for the summer, and bigger and hotter ones are for the winter.

-- Nomad Tents
+- Nomadic Tents

 The traditional tent has an awning form.
 It consists of black vellum, made of strips of goat hair stitched together lengthwise, which is supported by two parallel rows of vertical poles simply placed on the ground.
-The stability of the whole is ensured by the tension of the velum created by the ropes that are connected to the floor by big stones or stakes planted on earth.
+The stability of the whole is ensured by the tension of the velum created by the ropes that are connected to the floor by big stones or stakes planted on the earth.
 The central row of masts delimits two sections, one descending to the ground, over a stone wall (“Chol”), the other being raised towards the front by the second row of masts.

 - Caves as Nomads’ Shelter

 In the mountains of the central part of Bakhtiari territories, the broken relief offers numerous natural caves (“Eshkoft”).
 These caves are used in winter as sheepfold or in some cases adjustment as habitations.